• Skip to primary navigation

 Calories: 163 calCarbohydrates: 1 gProtein: 26 gFat: 6 gSodium: 429 mgFiber: 1 gSugar: 1 g

-Top photo is a white gravy bowl on a white platter.
-The bowl has brown gravy and a spoon.
+Top of photo is a white gravy bowl with brown gravy on a white platter.
 The platter is sitting on a wooden cutting board next to a beef roast that has been half-sliced with the serrated knife at the top of the photo.
-There is an orange napkin with white stripes in the top right corner of the photo.
-Bottom photo is a white bowl with brown gravy.
-There is a spoon in the gravy, and the bowl is on a white plate, which is sitting on a wooden cutting board.
-On the right side of the photo is a white plate half full of roast beef and half full of rice.
-Roast beef and rice are both covered with gravy.
-There is a fork on the plate next to the rice.
-The plate is on an orange napkin with white stripes.
+Bottom of photo is a white bowl with brown gravy.
 Text Easy Crockpot Roast Beef & Gravy Add Salt & Serve formerly Menus4Moms

-Posted by Mary Ann on January 31, 2020; Updated on November 8, 2020Filed Under: 5 Ingredients or Fewer Recipes, Beef Recipes, Favorite Recipes, Slow Cooker Recipes
+Posted by Mary Ann; Updated on November 8, 2020Filed Under: 5 Ingredients or Fewer Recipes, Beef Recipes, Favorite Recipes, Slow Cooker Recipes

 Reader Interactions